anonymitycoder/IFMA-VD/readme.md

 We proposed the IFMA-VD framework, which innovatively uses hypergraphs to model multilateral behavior associations.
 This framework includes an Inter-Function Multilateral Association analysis component designed to enhance vulnerability detection performance.

-## The latest experimental results.
+## The latest experimental results （The value enclosed by the '=' symbol represents the best in that column.）.

 |      Datasets       |           |  FFmpeg   |          |           |   Qemu    |          |           | Chrome+Debian |          |
 |:-------------------:|:---------:|:---------:|:--------:|:---------:|:---------:|:--------:|:---------:|:-------------:|:--------:|